-Argentine law does not require the audit committee to issue its own regulations.
-The scope of the committee’s powers and obligations is detailed in Article 110 of the CMA and Article 17 and following sections of Section 5, Chapter III, Title II, of the CNV’s Regulations.
+Argentine law requires the audit committee to issue its own regulations.
+The scope of the committee’s powers and obligations is detailed in Section 110 of the CMA and Section 17 and following sections of Title 5, Chapter III, Part II, of the CNV’s Regulations.
 Such obligations and responsibilities are similar to those attributed to this body under the U.S. law.

-Our audit committee has its own written regulations, adopted by the shareholders’ meeting.
+Our audit committee has approved its own written regulations.

 Argentine law does not require the audit committee to conduct an annual self-assessment.
 However, the CNV’s Regulations recommend that all directors (i.e., not only the independent directors who are members of the audit committee) complete a self-assessment.